cea-hpc/modules/INSTALL.rst

                       script between the two installed version of Modules (by setting-up the ``switchml`` shell function or alias).
                       (default=yes)
+--enable-versioning   Append Modules version to installation prefix.
+                      (default=no)

 Optional Packages (the default for each option is displayed within parenthesis, to disable an option replace ``with`` by ``without`` for